johncmolyneux/jquery.extend/custom-events.md

 This is a list of the custom events added in custom-events.js.
-This file can only be used in conjunction with js-extend.js, which adds the functionality required to create custom events and add them to the jQuery on() function.
+This library can only be used in conjunction with js-extend, which adds the functionality required to create custom events and add them to the jQuery on() function.

 datachanged
 -